jtrautma/branchingAround/README.md

 # branchingAround

 This repository is for experimenting with some GIT branches.
-This readme is on the master branch calles "main".
+This readme is on the master branch called "main".